emmercm/igir/docs/roms/filtering.md

   Star Trek - The Next Generation (Spain)
 ```

-A game can only have one primary region.
-The first region detected is what is used.
+A game can have many regions, and all of them are considered during filtering.

+!!! example

+    Filter to only games from Australia or New Zealand

+    ```text
+    --filter-region AUS,NZ
+    ```

+!!! example

+    Filter to only games from South Korea:

+    ```text
+    --filter-region KOR
+    ```

-### Category filter
+## Category filter

 ```text
 --filter-category-regex <pattern|filename>